MDK-Packs/Documentation/Pack_Publishing/README.md

 Once you create a release of a pack, you need to:

-- create a release tag
+- create a release tag.
-- assemble the pack
+- assemble the pack.
-- Store the pack as an asset in the release
+- Store the pack as an asset in the release.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>